-Today, Bramley Parish Council still has nine Councillors, all of whom live within the Parish and are unpaid volunteers.
-The Council employs a part-time Clerk.
-We manage and fund a range of activities on behalf of our communities: the Council-owned property (including the Village Hall, the Eastwood Road playground, common land and the Sports Pavilion on Gosden Common).
+Today, Bramley Parish Council is still composed of nine unpaid volunteers who live within the Parish.
+The Council employs a part-time Clerk and manages and funds a range of community activities, including the Village Hall, the Eastwood Road playground, common land, and the Sports Pavilion on Gosden Common.